obabec/network-control/README.md

 and running on your local machine for development and testing purposes.

 ### Prerequisites
-Before installing you need to download and compile network simulator:
+Before installing you need to download, compile and install network simulator:
 ```
 git clone https://github.com/PatrIoT-Framework/network-simulator-example.git
 cd network-simulator-example